 Click "READ MORE" below to see this month's looks, sounds, vibes & flavours...

 Watchmen: Season 1 - needless to say, the reaction to HBO's follow-up to Alan Moore's landmark graphic novel has been mixed.
 Moore, naturally, is no fan (but then he seems to hate any adaptation of his work), while the critics have lavished praise, bestowing upon it a glowing score on Rotten Tomatoes.
 The audience, though?
-While there will no doubt be an element of "review bombing" in reaction to the show's focus on America's persistent racial issues, the show is deserving of some genuine criticism.
+While there will no doubt be an element of "review bombing" in reaction to the show's focus on America's persistent racial problems, HBO's Watchmen is deserving of some genuine criticism on other issues.
 It's certainly no one-star flop, but it's no five-star bonanza either.
-The political commentary can feel dreadfully blunt at times, but can also be absurdly dark in its humour (e.g. the cop having to request permission to unlock their gun).
+The political commentary can feel quite blunt at times, but can also be absurdly dark in its humour (e.g. the cop having to request permission to unlock their gun).
 At its worst, the show can betray a whiff that it was constructed in the white hot furnace of Trump's election, but now with three years of "you're wrong, I'm right, fuck you and die" nonsense and endless political talk - which has seen the incessantly jabbering sections of the left and right skew further and further to their extreme ends - a blunt handling of anything political can leave a viewer feeling weary and irritable.

 The Punisher: Season 2 - yep, coming to this one late, but after enjoying season one (even though 13 episodes instead of a nice round 10 led to too much talky-talk early on), it was time to roll onto the second season.
 Things get off to a mixed start.
 On the one hand the propulsive action, that really came to the fore in the back half of the first season, is there from the get-go (although in the mid-season it becomes scarce once again), and on the other hand there's the character of Rachel/Amy.
 Eight episodes deep and, to be perfectly honest, I just don't like her.
 She's been through some stuff, sure (although nowhere near as much as Frank Castle!), but she also has so many negative personality traits that you find yourself not willing to care about her - the complete opposite of, say, Madani, or - incredibly - Billy Russo.
 Rachel/Amy's collection of unwieldy chips on her shoulder, the continual lying, the casual theft from good people (e.g. Madani's credit card), the staggering lack of awareness of anyone or anything outside of her own raging self-involvement, and other such aspects simply grate and make her not worth the trouble.
 It's all the more galling as she is rarely pulled up on such things, and when she is the admonishment is either ineffective or ignored.
 Still, the other characters don't let the side down, but thus far the first season was better overall.